caleblloyd/rpi-xmas-lights-music/README.md

   - on_keys: keys that turn relays on in record mode
   - toggle_keys: keys that toggle relays in record mode
   - off_keys: keys that turn relays off in record mode

+Special Thanks
+===

+The code for the FFT detection was adapted from a forum post by "SpaceGerbil" at http://www.raspberrypi.org/forums/viewtopic.php?p=314087